United Kingdom Property Notebook

 The London market today

-• Annual price movement: roughly +1.0 percent (stabilized after prior declines)
+• Annual price movement around +1.0 percent (stabilised after prior declines)

-• Prime central boroughs: £1.2 million+ (Chelsea, Westminster, Kensington)
+• Prime central boroughs above GBP 1.2 million (Chelsea, Westminster, Kensington)

 Kensington and Chelsea